luisalicea7/gpt_x/README.md

 ### Update Sept 2023: Project is ready to be deployed.
 Mobile Responsiveness is the only big part missing.
 Also some new features are coming like deleteChat and the ability to change between GPT3.5 and GPT4 models.

+### In the future maybe more models will be added it will depend on cost and scalability

 ### Development in process by Luis R. Alicea Ortiz

 ### As part of developer portfolio